nikolai236/infinite-scroll/README.md

 # infinite-scroll
-An app that generates images from around 1500 as you scroll
+An app that as you scroll generates images from a datbase of around 1500